Lightning469/Pan-S7-Code/README.md

 # Pan-S7-Code
-Repository contains the original FORTRAN code routine to generate the Pan S7 Rayleigh-Brillouin scattering lineshape for both spontaneous and coherent Rayleigh-Brillouin scattering based on the Boltzmann equation.
+Repository contains the original FORTRAN code routine to generate the Pan S7 Rayleigh-Brillouin scattering lineshape for both spontaneous and coherent Rayleigh-Brillouin scattering based on the linearized Wang-Chang–
+Uhlenbeck equation in kinetic theory.
 Contains the following files:

 crbs_mol7_1.for - Main code.